Rume7/SpaceshipBookingSys/README.md

-# SpaceshipBookingSys
+# Spaceship Booking System

-A fleet of spaceships require a seat booking system for a passenger to book a seat on a flight.
+A fleet of spaceships requires a seat booking system for a passenger to book a seat on a flight.
 We need to provide them with the ability to book!

 Humans can book ‘human’ seats and martians can book ‘martian’ seats.